deaktator/deaktator.github.io/_posts/2019-02-22-the-error-in-the-comparator.md

 while only having samples generated from a different distribution than the distribution of interest."*
 —[https://en.wikipedia.org/wiki/Importance_sampling](https://en.wikipedia.org/wiki/Importance_sampling)

-It is typical that during the (training) data generation phase of a modeling process, the sample distribution used in training is not representative of the population to which a learned model will be applied.
+It is typical that, during the (training) data generation phase of a modeling process, the sample distribution used in training is not representative of the population to which a learned model will be applied.
 This is a form of [sampling bias](https://en.wikipedia.org/wiki/Sampling_bias) that can have a detrimental effect when assessing model
 quality: